-The photos are dramatic, including this one:
+The photos are dramatic.

 Note: The Jalopnik automotive blog debunks (warning, “BS” word appears) the article and photos, making one point that I make below.
 It's worth pointing out that the pictures of unsold cars don't seem to represent a looming global financial meltdown (as if we need another one).